 The Proposer explains that under the current arrangements, Schedule 19 of the DCUSA, entitled Portfolio Billing, sets out the rules for inter-distributor Use of System (UoS) billing where an EDNO is connected to the host DNO and subsequently connects end users to that EDNO’s distribution system.
 This process requires that end user’s MPANs be linked to a Line Loss Factor Class (LLFC) identifier.

-The LLFC shows the voltage of connection of the EDNO’s distribution system to the DNO network (i.e. DNO/EDNO boundary network level) and the network voltage of the EDNO’s end user customer.
+The LLFC shows the voltage of connection of the EDNO’s distribution system to the DNO network (i.e. DNO/EDNO boundary network level) and the network voltage of the EDNO’s end user Customer.
 This information is used by the host DNO to allocate the relevant discount factor to the “All The Way” UoS tariff, to calculate the associated LDNO tariff that will be applied to the EDNO when the DNO bills the EDNO for the use of its distribution system.

-The Proposer further explains that this process works effectively for metered customers as such customers tend to have a single, or a small number of exit points per MPAN, typically confined to a single EDNO network.
+The Proposer further explains that this process works effectively for metered Customers as such Customers tend to have a single, or a small number of exit points per MPAN, typically confined to a single EDNO network.
 In the case of UMS connections provided to UMS Customers that have multiple exit points, often distributed amongst a wide geographic area containing a number of different EDNO distribution systems, the process becomes more complex.

-UMS customers are more often than not Local Authorities (LAs) that are responsible for public street lighting.
-Such a scenario requires that each UMS customer must trade an additional separate MPAN for each EDNO operating in its area.
+UMS Customers are more often than not Local Authorities (LAs) that are responsible for public street lighting.
+Such a scenario requires that each UMS Customer must trade an additional separate MPAN for each EDNO operating in its area.
 Furthermore, to accommodate inter-distributor billing, the EDNO must also ensure that it can differentiate between the connected voltages.
-So the inventory that a customer provides to an EDNO has to be split by the EDNO across the various voltages and an MPAN applied to each.
-Potentially a LA customer with connections to multiple embedded networks connected at multiple voltages could have approximately 215 different MPANs and as a consequence 215 bills for the street lighting.
+So the inventory that a Customer provides to an EDNO has to be split by the EDNO across the various voltages and an MPAN applied to each.
+Potentially a LA Customer with connections to multiple embedded networks connected at multiple voltages could have approximately 215 different MPANs and as a consequence 215 bills for the street lighting.

 It is explained that the reason behind the figure of 215+ MPANs is that there are currently seven different IDNO boundary network level interface connection arrangements, namely LV/LV, HV/LV, HV Plus, EHV, 132kV/EHV, 132kV, and GSP.
 There are currently five active IDNOs plus one DNO working ‘out of area’.
-Each distributor operating in the customer’s area, could be required to provide a suite of MPANs for each network level and then for each different energy profile e.g. dusk till dawn, continuous etc. 7 network levels x 5 MPANs (4 UMS operational hour bands + 1 HH) x 6 distributors (5 x IDNOs and 1 x distributor working out of area) + 5 DNO MPANs = potentially 215 MPANs.
+Each distributor operating in the Customer’s area, could be required to provide a suite of MPANs for each network level and then for each different energy profile e.g. dusk till dawn, continuous etc. 7 network levels x 5 MPANs (4 UMS NHH operational tariffs + 1 HH) x 6 LDNOs (5 x IDNOs and 1 x DNO working out of area) + 5 DNO MPANs = potentially 215 MPANs.

-Whilst this number of MPANs is technically possible, realistically this level would unlikely be reached for a single customer however as competition in connections on new housing developments grows the number of MPANs that a UMS customer may require will substantially increase.
+Whilst this number of MPANs is technically possible, realistically this level would unlikely be reached for a single Customer however as competition in connections on new housing developments grows the number of MPANs that a UMS Customer may require will substantially increase.

-The Proposer also believes that some Suppliers may be levying administration charges to UMS customers on a per MPAN basis.
-Furthermore, there is evidence that administration charges are also levied against UMS customers by their nominated meter administrators (MAs) in respect of each additional MPAN that the MA processes for them.
+The Proposer also believes that some Suppliers may be levying administration charges to UMS Customers on a per MPAN basis.
+Furthermore, there is evidence that administration charges are also levied against UMS Customers by their nominated Meter Administrators (MAs) in respect of each additional MPAN that the MA processes for them.